 With superior wood slitting results, the MIntcraft PRO 34004 gives you the basic qualities you want in an axe.
 It features a simple design that gets the job done.

 If you are looking for an axe that is suited for splitting thick pieces of wood, the Husqvarna Outdoor Large Wood Splitting Axe is forged in Sweden with high-quality Swedish steel.
 The head is securely fastened with both a steel and wooden wedge to the hickory shaft.
 Those users that love a traditional axe will love the Husqvarna’s traditional wood handle, plus this lightweight axe only weighs 3.3 pounds make it easy to swing.

 Designed to go easily into the wood, the head requires very little effort on the user’s part to split wood.
 The long handle provides extra power with a two-hand grip.
 The Husqvarna splitting axe also comes with a leather edge cover.

-The winner of the best axe roundup is the Estwing E3-FF4 Wood Splitting Axe.
+The winner of the best axe of 2018 roundup is the Estwing E3-FF4 Wood Splitting Axe.
 This popular choice is not only heavy-duty, but is forged in one piece.
 This is a great safety feature as it prevents the user from having to worry about the axe head flying off mid-swing.
 This sturdy and solid axe is a great addition to any camping trip and is perfect for those that love to spend time outdoors.